GRIB

 GRIB (GRIdded Binary or General Regularly-distributed Information in Binary form) is a concise data format commonly used in meteorology to store historical and forecast weather data.
 It is standardized by the World Meteorological Organization's Commission for Basic Systems, known under number GRIB FM 92-IX, described in WMO Manual on Codes No.306.

 Currently there are three versions of GRIB.

 Version 0 was used to a limited extent by projects such as TOGA, and is no longer in operational use.

 The first edition (current sub-version is 2) is used operationally worldwide by most meteorological centers, for Numerical Weather Prediction output (NWP).

 A newer generation has been introduced, known as GRIB second edition, and data is slowly changing over to this format.
-Some of the second-generation GRIB are used for derived product distributed in Eumetcast of Meteosat Second Generation.
+Some of the second-generation GRIB is used for derived products distributed in the Eumetcast of Meteosat Second Generation.
 Another example is the NAM (North American Mesoscale) model.